 Q: What cell phones do you recommend to find approximate property lines and property corners?

-A: Any cell phone, tablet or other mobile device is OK as long as it (1) has a GPS feature and (2) can determine your position using data from both the USA satellites ("GPS") and the Russian satellites ("GLONASS").
-The iPhone 4S and newer iPhones meet this requirement.
-Most Android devices made in the last 4-5 years also use GLONASS data to help determine your position.
+A: An iPhone 4s or newer is fine.
+Most Android phones made in 2012 or more recently are also fine.
+The key feature is your phone (or tablet) must determine its location by using data from both the USA satellites ("GPS") and the Russian satellites ("GLONASS").
 Mobile devices that use data from both the USA and Russian satellites often get an accuracy of around 15 feet.

-Q: Is it OK to use an older cell phone that only gets data from the USA satellites ("GPS") but does not get data from the Russian satellites ("GLONASS")?
+Q: Is it OK to use an older cell phone (prior to iPhone 4s) that only gets data from the USA satellites ("GPS") but does not get data from the Russian satellites ("GLONASS")?

 A: No. If your mobile device is relying only on data from the USA satellites then the best accuracy you get is likely around 50 feet.